You can order your repeat prescription for the contraceptive pill online at ZAVA.

 - Pills that contain different types of oestrogen and progesterone as their active ingredients

-How to get the pill in the UK
+How to get the pill in Ireland

 - An online doctor service like ZAVA

 - Sexual health clinics

 If you do not have a medical reason why you should not take the pill and as long as you do not smoke, the pill may be suitable for you.
 Unfortunately, every woman seems to react slightly differently to each pill, so you may have to try a few until you find the one that works best for you.
 Some women who have had trouble with some of the other types of contraceptive pills find that ‘premium pills’ like Yasmin work better for them.